The Do’s and Don’ts Of Terminating Older Workers

 Michael D. Haberman is a consultant, speaker, writer, and teacher.
 He is President of Omega HR Consulting, a consulting and services company offering complete human resources solutions.
 Mike brings 35+ years of experience in dealing with the challenges of Human Resources in the 21st century.
 He has a Master's in HR and is certified as a Senior HR professional.
 He has over 18 years’ experience in the class room teaching human resources fundamentals and certification preparation.

 Mike has gained a reputation as a compliance expert and as an HR futurist.
 He speaks on a variety of subjects to business associations, human resource associations, and business based civic clubs.
 He has presented numerous webinars on various HR related issues.

 When the calendar turned to January 1, 2011, the first wave of “baby boomers” turned 65 years old.
-This is a normal retirement age.
+This is the normal retirement age.
 Today due to the nature of the economy they are not retiring.
 More and more want or need to stay in the workforce.
 Ten thousand baby boomers will turn age 65 every day for the next 17 years.
 Even with the desire to stay at work so strong, baby boomers are exiting the workforce in large numbers.
 Layoffs, changing technologies, and workplace biases have a larger effect on this group than any other.
 Existing legislation in the U.S. provides workers over the age of 40 protection from workplace biases.
 Failure to do so exposes companies to age-based lawsuits.
-Another piece of legislation requires employers to inform employees of statistics involved with layoffs which also opens the door for aged based lawsuits.
+Another piece of legislation requires employers to inform employees of statistics involved with layoffs which also opens the door for aged-based lawsuits.
 So terminating baby boomer employers, if done incorrectly, can be an expensive learning experience.

 We will start by understanding the equal employment opportunity provisions of the Age Discrimination in Employment Act